 I wore a black dress that requires little adornment because it is designed with a crystal decoration at the neckline.
 So all I added was a delicate crystal bracelet and a vintage silver evening bag.
 I also wore tights and some ankle boots with silver hardware.

 Sheesh, I have so much trouble getting my bangs to lay straight.
 I changed by hair last March, going from an even length all around to having bangs, and while I have loved them, I find them to be such a challenge.
 The problem is I have a cowlick.(Isn’t that a funny word to describe that situation where your hair naturally stands up at the front?
-I just looked it up to see if there is another name for it, but nada.
-Seems having a cowlick is passed on in your genes, and the specific gene is called Frizzled6.
-Another good word to blame a hair problem on!
-Wow, we learn a lot by blogging, right?)
+I just looked it up to see if there is another name for it, but there doesn’t seem to be.
+Apparently having a cowlick is passed on in your genes, and the specific gene is called Frizzled6.
+Another good word to blame a hair problem on!)

 Details: Dress – Evan Picone (from The Bay), Bag – Vintage, Boots – Kaytee, Tights – Trimfit, Eye Shadow and Lip Pencil – Rimmel of London, Nail Polish – Sally Hansen, Big Apple Red.